rwb/c200/README.md

 *Example*: this [website](https://www.canr.msu.edu/news/mean_vs._median_what_do_they_mean_and_when_do_you_use_them) discusses the issue of whether to use the mean or the median as a measure of central tendency for income which has a distribution that looks like the far-right histogram above.

+* 8.13: Let's return briefly to the example discussed above in 7.11.
+In this example, there was a missing observation; we determined that it was possible to still learn something about the mode and the median even if one of the observations was missing.
+However, this is only possible for the mean if the variable being studied has a logical lower bound *and* a logical upper bound.
+In the case of the example in 7.11, there is a logical lower bound (a car cannot go slower than 0 mph) but there is no logical upper bound.
+So, the mean value is unknown even if only one of the data points is missing.

+#### Topic 9 Begins Here

+* 9.1:

 #### Week 3 Practice Questions

 * You should work on problems 4.1-4.10 at the back of Chapter 4.